Photo by SOUTHERNTraveler / Shutterstock

 DINING AT NEW HEIGHTS

-One Bangkok landmark that should figure prominently on your itinerary is the riverside Dome at lebua, a cluster of high-end restaurants and bars atop the five-star lebua at State Tower hotel, which offers unmatched views of the cityscape and the picturesque Chao Praya river flowing below.
+One amazing Thailand landmark that should figure prominently on your itinerary is the riverside Dome at lebua, a cluster of high-end restaurants and bars in Bangkok atop the five-star lebua at State Tower hotel, which offers unmatched views of the cityscape and the picturesque Chao Praya river flowing below.

 Lauded as the world’s first vertical dining destination, lebua’s establishments consistently get the small luxurious touches right.
 Numerous recent accolades include a listing in USA Today’s global “Top 10 Most Cutting–Edge Restaurants” for Breeze, serving pan-Asian cuisine; designation as the “World’s Most Instagrammable Rooftop Bar” for Al Fresco–A Chivas Bar; and two Michelin stars for the Japanese-inspired European restaurant Mezzaluna.